CM20314-group20/CM20314-cf-shopping-app/README.md

 ```
 to install the dependencies

-To run the app, download Expo Go from https://expo.dev/client, cd into the root file and run
+To run the app (while testing), download Expo Go from https://expo.dev/client, cd into the root file and run
 ```
 npx expo start
 ```